 33. Wontons – China

 Wontons are similar to jiaozi, but have thinner skin and are relatively flatter.
-They are also usually served in broth, rather than being eaten with dipping sauce.
+They are also usually served in chicken broth, rather than being eaten with dipping sauce.
 The preparation of these dumplings varies by region and are often filled with ground pork, garlic, and minced cabbage.
 Wontons can either be boiled (when served in soup) or deep-fried.
-Wonton noodle soup is a speciality of Guangzhou (Canton) in southern China, while those boiled with spicy chilli oil, sesame seeds, and scallions are a Sichuan speciality.
+Wonton noodle soup is a speciality of Guangzhou (Canton) in southern China, while those boiled with spicy chili oil, sesame seeds, and scallions are a Sichuan speciality.
 They are also eaten during the Chinese New Year.